loopier/ziva/README.md

 # Živa

-Syntax sugar for live coding with supercollider.
+Syntax sugar for live coding in supercollider.

 ## Usage